 - 1. Member States shall ensure that an infringement of competition law found by a final decision of a national competition authority or a review court is deemed to be irrefutably established for the purposes of an action for damages brought before their national courts under Article 101 or 102 of the Treaty or under national competition law.
-This provision is without prejudice to the rights and obligations under Article 267 of the Treaty. - 2.
-Member States shall ensure that a final decision referred to in paragraph 1 given in another Member State can be presented before their national courts as evidence, among other, of the fact that an infringement of competition law has occurred.
+This provision is without prejudice to the rights and obligations under Article 267 of the Treaty. - Member States shall ensure that a final decision referred to in paragraph 1 given in another Member State can be presented before their national courts as evidence in accordance with the national legislation, among other, of the fact that an infringement of competition law has occurred.